AI Guard Quickstart

 Guard text

-This example demonstrates how AI Guard processes a simple text input.
+This example demonstrates how AI Guard processes a plain text input containing personally identifiable information (PII): email, phone, and address.

 Define a variable containing the example text.
 For example: